Arthurkhan/art-shipping-calculator-pro/update-logs/2025-06-25-fedex-error-handling.md

 ## Issue Description
 FedEx API was returning a specific error: "FedEx service is not currently available to this origin / destination combination" but the error handling was not properly parsing and displaying this message to users.

+Additionally, the edge function was experiencing 500 Internal Server errors due to inadequate error handling in the code.

 ## Changes Made

 ### 1. Enhanced Error Parsing in fedex-rates.ts